3rd Bass

-3rd Bass is an American hip hop group that was most active in the late 1980s and early 1990s.
-Formed by MC Serch, Pete Nice, and DJ Richie Rich, the group was notable for being one of the first successful interracial hip hop acts.
-Along with the Beastie Boys and producer Rick Rubin, MC Serch and Pete Nice were two of the very few white hip hop artists who were widely respected in the community.
+3rd Bass is an American hip-hop group that was most active in the late 1980s and early 1990s.
+Formed by MC Serch, Pete Nice, and DJ Richie Rich, the group was notable for being one of the first successful interracial hip-hop acts.
+Along with the Beastie Boys and producer Rick Rubin, MC Serch and Pete Nice were two of the very few white hip-hop artists who were widely respected in the community.
 The group dissolved in 1994, but had short-lived reunions in 2000 and 2013.
 The group released two studio albums in their initial career and both of them were certified gold by the RIAA.

 Career

 MC Serch (Michael Berrin), Prime Minister Pete Nice (Peter J. Nash), and DJ Richie Rich (Richard Lawson) were the three founding members of the group.
-Richie Rich was a local D.J., while Nice was an English major at Columbia University and hosted a hip hop show on Columbia's student radio station, WKCR-FM.
+Richie Rich was a local D.J., while Nice was an English major at Columbia University and hosted a hip-hop show on Columbia's student radio station, WKCR-FM.
 Serch performed at clubs and block parties, and released a single called "Hey Boy" (b/w "Beware of the Death") on independent label Idlers.

 The two first performed as '3 the Hard Way', a name referred to in the song "Wordz of Wisdom" but later redubbed themselves '3rd Bass' before recording their first album.
 Sam Sever, Prince Paul, and the Bomb Squad produced their 1989 debut, The Cactus Album, a critically acclaimed LP that went gold and contained a minor hit in "The Gas Face."
 The accompanying video, which featured a bevy of humorous cameo appearances that included a then-unknown MF Doom, DJ Subroc, Gilbert Gottfried, Flavor Flav, Salt-n-Pepa, Kid 'N Play and EPMD, garnered respectable MTV airplay and the single peaked at #5 on Billboard's Top Rap Singles, though it did not chart on the Billboard Hot 100.
-The video also contained insults aimed at rapper MC Hammer and record executive Lyor Cohen.
+The video also contained insults aimed at rapper MC Hammer, Public Enemy member Professor Griff and record executive Lyor Cohen.

 As reported in many interviews, Serch had tried (unsuccessfully) to join up with fellow New Yorkers the Beastie Boys.
 Upon signing with Def Jam, 3rd Bass inherited their label's feud with the Beasties.
 The Cactus Album was released shortly after the Beastie Boys—riding high on the success of Licensed to Ill—walked out of their contract with the label.
 In addition to containing multiple potshots directed at M.C.
 Hammer (referred to as "M.C.
 Household Tool" in the liner notes), Cactus also attacked the Beastie Boys and their defection to Capitol Records in the song "Sons of 3rd Bass."